Rattlesnake’s farewell: ‘Stone Cold’ wrestles final match at WrestleMania - NewsBreak

 25 years ago at WrestleMania, Austin competed in a career-changing match against Bret Hart.
 The submission match at WrestleMania 13 ended with Austin passing out in a pool of his own blood and Hart being declared the victor.
 Austin’s refusal to give up and eventual refusal to seek medical attention after the match led to him becoming a favorite with the fans.

 In the months that followed, he’d be referred to as a “hellraiser” and prove to be a constant thorn in the side of McMahon’s on-air character.
 The pair had one of the hottest feuds in wrestling history and produced record box office and merchandising business.
-As an antihero, Austin became wrestling’s hottest act of the 90s.WWE wrestler Big E breaks neck during live ‘SmackDown’ broadcast
+As an antihero, Austin became wrestling’s hottest act of the 90s.Taylor Hawkins shared sweet moment with fan, 9, who played drums outside his hotel earlier this week

 His biggest in-ring rival proved to be The Rock.
 The pair would end up headlining three WrestleManias with Austin getting the better of Johnson in two of those matches.
 The pair credits each other for much of the success they respectively enjoyed in WWE.